stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BRYN

 Yeah.
-Visible light is, if I remember correctly-- I really should have looked this up before the show, I believe it's from 340 nm to 790 nm, the wavelength of visible light.
+Visible light is, if I remember correctly-- I really should have looked this up before the show, I believe it's from 340 nm to 790 nm, the wavelength of visible light.<a id="footnote-7-ref" href="#footnote-7"><sup>[7]</sup></a>

 #### BEN